Last Updated on June 24, 2023 by Emmanuel

 If needed, buy a new 1x chainring and install the part properly after removing the pedals with a wrench.

-You must also position the spacers on the rear wheel before the cog to align it with the front chainring; slightly tighten the lockring.
+You must also position the spacers on the rear wheel before the cog to align it with the front chainring and slightly tighten the lockring.

 Afterward, put the wheel axle into the frame dropouts and lay the chain across the cog and front chainring.

-Check if the chain line is straight to readjust the spacer and rear cog’ position.
+Check if the chain line is straight to readjust the spacer and rear cog’s position.

 Finally, inspect the distance between the chain and the straight edge to see if you have done everything suitably.

-Follow the steps with suitable tools and skills to perform the process correctly.
+Besides following the steps with suitable tools as outlined, you must have the skills to perform the process correctly.

 Excellent post, good content on the subject, and great details on the process of changing a mountain bike to that of one-speed.